NEONScience/NEON-Data-Skills/tutorials/lidar/extract-raster-data-R.md

 <div id="ds-challenge" markdown="1">
 ### Challenge: Plot Data

-Create a plot of LIDAR 95th percentile value vs *insitu* max height.
-Or LIDAR 95th percentile vs *insitu* 95th percentile.
+Create a plot of lidar 95th percentile value vs *insitu* max height.
+Or lidar 95th percentile vs *insitu* 95th percentile.

 Compare this plot to the previous one with max height.
 Which would you prefer to